machix/CapstoneProject/FinalTechnicalReport.md

 ## Introduction

-In our ever increasingly mobile first world, applications with location awareness have become increasingly popular and useful.
+In our ever increasingly mobile first world, applications with location awareness have become increasingly popular and necessary.
+Whether it is a coupon manufacturing service or a ride-sharing application, they all use location based services for improving the customer experience.
 Within this technology trend, an application of geofences has arisen.
 A geofence is a part of a software program that uses GPS, WiFi or RFID to define geographical boundaries.
-With pushes in technology towards augmented reality, self-driving cars and IoT the need for location aware machines is becoming increasingly necessary.
+With pushes in technology towards augmented reality, self-driving cars and IoT the need for location aware devices is becoming increasingly important

+### Problem

+Geolocation systems are common in almost all application systems these days.
+While there are geo-location applications you can use as a service, they are costly and you have to forfeit your customers data to a third-party.
+Additionally, with a high number of users it isn’t unlikely that you will need to process tens of thousands of transactions per second.
+With such high transaction volumes, outsourcing this responsibility to a third party would again prove costly.

+With the help of open source geospatial libraries, tools and data structures one can build their out geolocation service.

+Point-in-Polygon detection algorithms are common tools used to implement geofences.

+Along with the convenience that mobile applications provide, users also expect relevant information.
+For example, if a user wants to use a mobile app to find local coupons, they don’t want to see coupons for stores over an hour away.
+The geolocation services offered as part of the applications allow commerce platforms to provide relevant and more valuable information to their customers.

+### Objectives

+The idea of this project is to create a functionable and scalable solution to geofencing.
+Implementing a geofence requires lookups using CPU-intensive point-in-polygon algorithms in order to determine if an object exist in a geofence.

+A microservice architecture is an architecture style that is structured a collection of loosely coupled services that generally implement some type of business capabilities [2].
 This project is intended to provide a microservice that allows a client to query the service and determine if a point is contained within a polygon or geofence.
-A microservice architecture is an architecture style that is structured a collection of loosely coupled services that generally implement some type of business capabilities [2].

-Point-in-Polygon detection algorithms are common tools used to implement geofences.
+The microservice architecture would handle all server-side components of an augmented reality based marketing application.

+### Potential Users

+While this microservice could be used alone, the functionality of the service fit better into a larger system that uses the service for geolocation purposes.

 ## Project Overview